ZJW-92/Linear_Regression_RED/README.md

 #### Conclusion:

 * According to the distplot of age and red['age'].describe(), we can see
-- 1. the user age is distributed between 18-99 years old,
+- 1. The user age is distributed between 18-99 years old,
-- 2. the average user age is 60.39 years old,
+- 2. The average user age is 60.39 years old,
-- 3. the median user age is 60.39 years old,
+- 3. The median user age is 60.39 years old,
-- 4. the vast majority of users are between 58 - 63 years old.
+- 4. The vast majority of users are between 58 - 63 years old.

 * From the days since last order, we can see
 - 1. The number of days since the last time a user placed an order is distributed between 0 and 23 days.